mevdschee/php-crud-api/README.md

 1
 ```

+Note that only fields that are specified will be updated.

 ### Update (with JSON)

 Alternatively you can send a JSON object in the body.
 The call returns the rows affected.